scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 +++++++++++++++++++++++++++++++

-This example demonstrates a :code:`Trigger` that returns true when a threshold :math:`Q_6` Steinhardt order parameter :cite:`steinhardt.etal1983` (as calculated by freud :cite:`ramasubramani.etal2020`) is reached.
+This example demonstrates a :code:`Trigger` that returns true when a threshold :math:`Q_6` Steinhardt order parameter :cite:`steinhardt.etal1983` (as calculated by freud) is reached.
 Such a :code:`Trigger` could be used for BCC nucleation detection which could trigger a decrease in cooling rate, the more frequent output of simulation trajectories, or any other desired action.
 Also, in this example we showcase the use of the zero-copy rank-local data access.
 This example also requires the use of ghost particles, which are